 In a rapidly changing world, the demand for the delivery of quality policies, programs and services from governments and civil society is high.
 In order to achieve the kind of change required to meet development goals in Africa, including the Millennium Development Goals, there is a strong desire among key stakeholders for a greater capacity to meet performance expectations.
 Government agencies, non-governmental organizations, and community groups seek tools for organizational development so that they are better able to promote societal transformation.

 IIE believes in a holistic approach to organizational transformation and our approach is to engage participatory processes in the design of capacity development programs.
-This approach not only ensures ownership of the transformative process but models the kind of leadership that is required for transformation.
+This approach not only ensures ownership of the evolving process, but models the kind of leadership that is required for transformation.

 Programs are designed with the following outcomes in mind: